zlatanned/db-unchained/README.md

 # DB-Unchained 🧠🔗

-Turn plain English into database queries With Auto Language Detection(enabled by default).
-Powered by LangChain + Groq LLM.
+Turn plain English into database queries using AI with Auto Language Detection.

 > Example: